samuel-walker/fme-desktop-gis-and-cad-integration/README.md

 # FME Desktop Training Module: GIS and CAD Integration

-This is the manual for the training module for Safe Software’s FME Desktop application focused on GIS and CAD integration.
+This is the manual for a training module for Safe Software’s FME Desktop application.
+It covers the basics of using FME and carying out GIS and CAD integration.

 The training will introduce basic concepts and terminology, help students become efficient users of FME, and direct you to resources to help apply the product to your own needs.